Name: Arraine Gallandish

 Original series: The Azure Vigil

-Primary Magics and Abilities: At first, Arraine is your atypical laboratory-dwelling smarty pants.
+Primary Magics and Abilities: At first glance, Arraine is your atypical laboratory-dwelling smarty pants.
 He’s capable of considerable observational feats, which allow him to deduce things that he may or may not be in the mood to tell anyone.
-Perhaps his greatest “ability” per say, is the manner in which his mind quickly and accurately categorizes data.
+Perhaps his greatest “ability” per se, is the manner in which his mind quickly and accurately categorizes data.
 This lean towards the analytical has also given him a gift in combat, which he will discover through the years to be of increasing importance.
 Later on, he’ll find ways to weaponize his special science in ways that the Omniverse has yet to see before or since – his understanding of lune energy shall reach a plateau that is spoken of as the stuff of legend and fairy tales.

 Personality and Life: Born as the only child of the well-to-do Gallandish family, a great amount of pressure was applied to him at a young age to take up one of the most honored (and certainly the most lucrative) of Londish pursuits: trade within the Mercantile Society.
 This is immediately where the troubles started.
 Arraine was a poor talent when it came to maters of administration and trade, and his personality was aloof much to the irritation of his overbearing father, who wanted nothing more than to raise a boy capable of taking his place within the upper crusts of society.
 This continuous cycle of expectations and disappointment damaged Arraine in a way that few could relate to, as for some years his entire life revolved around understanding that which he cared nothing for.